bmuller/GADataViz/data/README.markdown

 ## Online Purchase Data
 The *online_purchases.csv* file contains (fake) sales data from a website.
 It has the following columns: category, subcategory, date purchased, date first viewed, price, and whether or not an email was received by the purchaser for the product.

+You can [download the raw CSV file](https://raw2.github.com/bmuller/GADataViz/master/data/online_purchases.csv) and then import into Google Fushion tables.